Campinas: Demographics

-Coronel Quirino Street in the upper-class residential area of the Cambuí.
+Coronel Quirino Street in the upper-class residential area of Cambuí.

 Luxury condos at Cambuí, a wealthy neighbourhood of Campinas.

 Campinas Brazil Temple of the Church of Jesus Christ of Latter-day Saints located in the city.

 According to the 2022 Census, as of August 2022, Campinas had a population of 1,139,047 and a population density of 1.433,54 (inhabitants / km ²).
 Infant mortality levels were at up to 1 year (per thousand): 14.05 and life expectancy in the city was 72.22 years.
 The fertility rate was at 1.78 children per woman.
 96.01 of the populace could read.